 - iii.
-The Renewable Power and Transition business includes the ownership, operation and development of hydroelectric, wind, utility-scale solar power generating assets and distributed energy & sustainable solutions. - iv.
+The Renewable Power and Transition business includes the ownership, operation and development of hydroelectric, wind, utility-scale solar power generating assets, distributed energy, and sustainable solutions. - iv.
 The Infrastructure business includes the ownership, operation and development of utilities, transport, midstream, and data assets. - v.
-The Private Equity business includes a broad range of industries, and is mostly focused on the ownership and operation of business services and industrial operations. - 1.
-See definition in Glossary of Terms beginning on page 135.
+The Private Equity business includes a broad range of industries, and is mostly focused on ownership and operations in the business services and industrials sectors. - vi.

-- vi.
 The Real Estate business includes the ownership, operation and development of core and transitional and development investments (including residential development properties). - vii.
 Corporate Activities include the investment of cash and financial assets, as well as the management of our corporate leverage, including corporate borrowings and preferred equity, which fund a portion of the capital invested in our other operations.
-Certain corporate costs such as technology and operations are incurred on behalf of our operating segments and allocated to each operating segment based on an internal pricing framework.
+Certain corporate costs such as technology and operations are allocated to each operating segment based on an internal pricing framework. - 1.
+See definition in Glossary of Terms beginning on page 134.